 New Jersey Workers Compensation Law

-Any injury that occurs while a person is performing their job duties is covered under the worker’s compensation policy of the employer.
+Any injury that occurs while a person is performing their job duties is covered under the employer’s worker’s compensation policy.

-Employers are required to carry this type of insurance to protect their employees at all times while they are on the clock.
-Worker’s comp also protects employers from being sued directly for liability.
+Employers are required to carry this type of insurance to protect their employees while they are on the clock.
+Worker’s compensation also protects employers from being sued directly.

 Work-related injuries do not always have to be an accident.
 There are many professions that cause injuries to the worker just through performance.
-These types of injuries are covered as well under the worker’s comp policy.
+These types of injuries are also covered under the worker’s compensation policy.

-Worker’s compensation adjusters, however, are famous for denying claims or medical care because of the cost.
-They are also well known for forcing employees back to work too soon after they have been injured which can lead to further injury.
+Worker’s compensation adjusters, however, are famous for denying claims and medical care and forcing employees back to work before their injuries are fully h

 If you have been injured on the job, schedule a FREE CONSULTATION to see how a New Jersey personal injury attorney can protect your rights in a worker’s compensation claim.

-Wrongful death is one that occurs as the result of a personal injury.
+Wrongful death is a fatality that occurs as the result of the negligence of another person or entity.

 To be classified as wrongful death, you simply need to ask the question: